-Texas Fertility Center answers questions about mosaic embryos
+We’ve got the answers to your questions about mosaic embryos

-When patients undergo in vitro fertilization (IVF) with our Austin fertility doctors, they can opt to include preimplantation genetic testing (PGT) on their embryos.
+When patients have IVF, they can also order PGT-A for their embryos.
 This form of testing allows embryologists to determine whether an embryo is chromosomally normal (euploid) or abnormal (aneuploid).

-About 20% of embryos are mosaic.
-This number increases with maternal age because egg quality and quantity decline with age.
+These embryos contain both normal and abnormal cells, and we know that about 20% of all embryos are mosaic.
+However, this number increases with maternal age because egg quality and quantity decline over time.

 Can mosaic embryos develop into healthy babies?

-Just because an embryo is mosaic, it doesn’t mean that it can’t mature into a healthy baby.
+Just because an embryo has a mix of normal and abnormal cells, it doesn’t mean that it can’t mature into a healthy baby.
 When an embryo divides rapidly after fertilization, mistakes can happen during cell division.
 A healthy baby can develop if those abnormal cells die off and the embryo self-corrects.
-This can also occur if the abnormal cells are limited to what will become the placenta.
+This can also occur if the abnormal cells are only in what will become the placenta.

 However, if the abnormal cells multiply in the embryo, there could be problems.
-For example, it could result in implantation failure, miscarriage or a baby with serious birth defects.
+For example, it could result in implantation failure, miscarriage or a baby with birth defects.
 This uncertainty leaves questions in many intended parents’ minds.
-Should they discard mosaic embryos to avoid potential issues, or should they transfer one in hopes that it will develop into a normal pregnancy?
+Should they discard mosaic embryos to avoid potential issues?
+Or should they transfer one in hopes that it will develop into a healthy baby?

 Before deciding, we recommend speaking to our Austin fertility doctors and a genetic counselor.
 We will always transfer chromosomally normal embryos before mosaic ones.
 However, our team may consider transferring a mosaic embryo if the only remaining embryos are abnormal.
-Our Austin fertility doctors realize that this is a deeply personal decision and they will provide compassionate support and guidance as patients make this choice.
+Our doctors realize this is a deeply personal decision, so they will provide compassionate support and guidance to help patients make this choice.